vcilabs/terradactyl/README.md

 See the [Configuration](#configuration) section for more info on how to control which files get removed during a `clean <stack>` or `clean-all` operation.

+#### quickplan a single stack in a non-default subdirectory

+If you have a setup with multiple stack subdirectories, you have one stack subdirectory that's referenced by default in the root-level terradactyl.yaml.

+    $ cd examples/multi-stack-subdirectories

+Notice that `preprod-stacks` is the base_folder defined in the root terradactyl.yaml.
+By default, Terradactyl commands will run in this subdirectory.

+All subdirectories define their own terradactyl.yaml with customized `base_folder` and `misc.base_folder_name` settings.
+To run commands on stacks in non-default subdirectories from root, you must pass in the optional BASE_FOLDER input to your Terradactyl command.

+    $ terradactyl quickplan stack1               # this command will run quickplan on preprod-stacks/stack1
+    $ terradactyl quickplan stack1 test-stacks   # this command will run quickplan on test-stacks/stack1

 ## Operation

 NOTE: `terradactyl` (symlinked as `td`) ONLY operates in the root of your monorepo.
 In order to execute any subcommands, your working directory must contain your project-level configuration file, otherwise you will receive this: